toshazed/address-matching-data/README.md

 - name — the addressee or name of the business (if separable)
 - text — address text to be matched, newlines should be encoded as '\n' (only include name or postcode if can't be stored in separate field)
 - postcode — an optional, separate postcode (if separable)
-- uprns — one or more UPRN values in decimal which could match the address, separated by semicolon ';'
+- uprns — optionally one or more UPRN values in decimal which could match the address, separated by semicolon ';'
+- address — an address key (see [addressbase-data](https://github.com/openregister/addressbase-data)) where the test has been matched to a UPRN
 - notes — an explanation of the test

 A test case may contain additional fields for information.